• Science

 Brian D. Josephson

-Brian David Josephson is a Welsh physicist who discovered the Josephson effect (1962) - a flow of electric current as electron pairs, called Cooper Pairs, between two superconducting materials that are separated by an extremely thin insulator.
-This arrangement is called a Josephson Junction.
-He was a graduate student, 22 years old, at the time.
-Subsequently, he was awarded a share of the 1973 Nobel Prize for Physics (with Leo Esaki and Ivar Giaever).
+Brian David Josephson is a Welsh physicist who discovered the Josephson effect (1962), a flow of electric current as electron pairs, called Cooper Pairs, between two superconducting materials (which at low temperatures lack electrical resistance) that are separated by an extremely thin insulator.
+This arrangement is called a Josephson Junction, and the current occurs between the two superconductors without an applied voltage.
+If a rectified voltage is added, an alternating current can result.
+This tunneling phenomenon results as a quantum physics effect.
+Josephson was a graduate student, 22 years old, at the time he began this research.
+He later shared the 1973 Nobel Prize for Physics (with Leo Esaki and Ivar Giaever).«

 Marie-Louise von Franz